ulcheyev/cicd-cviko-sep/README.md

 4. Try to speed up testing using cache on one of following methods.
     - Using `cache: 'pip'` in [`actions/setup-python`](https://github.com/actions/setup-python?tab=readme-ov-file#caching-packages-dependencies)
     - Using [`actions/cache`](https://github.com/actions/cache)
-5. Generate an html report with `--html=report.html` and upload it to GitHub using [`actions/upload-artifact`](https://github.com/actions/upload-artifact)
+5. Generate an html report for PyTest with `--html=report.html` and upload it to GitHub using [`actions/upload-artifact`](https://github.com/actions/upload-artifact)
 6. Run tests on multiple operating systems and Python versions using matrix option.
     ```yml
     runs-on: ${{ matrix.os }}